ffromani/vmmi/README.md

 ### Requirements

 The VMMI spec is language agnostic.
-The VMMI spec and the reference plugins all assume libvirt manages the VMs being migrated, and the migration occurs in managed peer to peer mode.
+The VMMI spec and the reference helpers all assume libvirt manages the VMs being migrated, and the migration occurs in managed peer to peer mode.

 ### Reference Plugins

-The VMMI project maintains a set of [reference plugins](https://github.com/fromanirh/vmmi/tree/master/helpers) that implement the VMMI specification.
+The VMMI project maintains a set of [reference helpers](https://github.com/fromanirh/vmmi/tree/master/helpers) that implement the VMMI specification.

-### Running the plugins
+### Running the helpers

 Patches to integrate VMMI in popular Virtual Machine Management applications are available for: